 In 1929 the American astronomer discovered that every galaxy is moving away from us and that the more distant galaxies are moving faster.
 This suggests that there was a time in the past when all galaxies were in the same spot, a time that may correspond to the Big Bang.

 This research gave rise to the Hubble-Lemaître law, including the Hubble constant (H0), which indicates the expansion rate of the universe.
-The "problem" is that to calculate the expansion of the universe there are two conflicting methods of calculation.
+The "problem" is that there are two conflicting methods of calculating the expansion of the universe.

 Two methods, two different results